Have You Got Any Castles

 The Basin Street Boys have a lovely spot in the black-cast feature film The Duke Is Tops; aka, The Bronze Venus (1938) singing the finger-snappin' "Evening Swing."
 The same film also featured The Cats & the Fiddle who was a very similar harmony group, singing "Killin' Jive."

-Numbers for Clean Pastures include an acapella performances of "Save Me, Sister, from Temptation"rom Al Jolsen film The Singing Kid (1936), performed behind the opening credits, & again acapella for "Half of Me Wants to Be Good" heard in Saint Peter's office (at white censors' insistance De Lawd got renamed St. Peter to avoid the original assertion that God is a black man).
+Numbers for Clean Pastures include an acapella performances of "Save Me, Sister, from Temptation," the big "spiritual" sequence done by Cab Calloway & Al Jolsen in The Singing Kid (1936), performed in the cartoon behind the opening credits; & again acapella for "Half of Me Wants to Be Good" heard in Saint Peter's office (at white censors' insistance De Lawd got renamed St. Peter to avoid the original assertion that God is a black man, though anyone who read the book or saw the movie might well puzzle over the needless change).

 "If the rhythms been too dreamy/ And you like your trumpets screamy/ That's when you should call to see me/ Cuz I've got swing for sale."

 Joining in the number will be the Mills Brothers vocally impersonated but not caricatured (the four harmonizers bare not even slight resemblance to the originals).
-Fats Waller joins in & plays a second piano behind him with his wings.
+Fats Waller joins in & plays a second piano behind himself using his wings.
 Louis Armstrong gets a verse & a horn solo.
 But it's scattin' Cab who holds the number together as a whole.

 Hollywood BowlCab is spoofed in the Walter Lantz black & white production of Hollywood Bowl (1938)